Living in Indonesia, A Site for Expatriates

 Vonage

 A VOIP phone service, Vonage requires the use of a proprietary adapter which must be obtained outside of Indonesia and a monthly fee that is prepaid annually.
-However, your fee includes unlimited calls to landlines in 60+ countries as well as cell phones (in fewer countries), and your existing phone number can be transferred to your Vonage service.
-Voicemail and visual voicemail are included, and Vonage's app provides a method for smartphone users to save on their long-distance calls as well.
+However, your fee includes unlimited calls to landline's in 60+ countries as well as cell phones (in fewer countries), and your existing phone number can be transferred to your Vonage service.
+Voicemail and visual voicemail are included, and Vonage's app provides a method for smart phone users to save on their long-distance calls as well.
 Vonage

 Internet

 Since you're reading this article on the Internet, you are certainly familiar with the benefits of being connected!
 In major urban centers in Indonesia there are several Internet Service Providers to choose from.
-The first ISP to operate in Indonesia, which currently runs one of the largest networks in Indonesia, is the Expat Web Site sponsor, Indonet.
+The first ISP to operate in Indonesia, which currently runs one of the largest networks in Indonesia, is the Expat Website sponsor, Indonet.
 They provide a full range of services in 34 cities throughout Indonesia through their subnet.

-If your parents, siblings or best friends aren't already online, considering convincing them, or assisting them, to get connected prior to your departure.
 Constant, frequent and instantaneous contact will do much to keep your family close to you, despite your residing on the other side of the world.

 How the Internet has changed our lives as expats ... read A 'Home away from Home': Expatriates and the Internet.